LaurenDiana16/adapter/certifier_readme.md

                     and output a PASS or FAIL.\
                     ")
 ```
 You can see the certifier's response message in the sender agent's out.log file.
-The intermediary step of the expert's response is not in the UI but we could add it there as well.
 <img width="967" height="244" alt="Screenshot 2025-10-11 at 11 03 27 AM" src="https://github.com/user-attachments/assets/b3daa852-e5f6-4c02-af36-f5ca7a38e999" />

+The certifier's response message is also displayed in the UI with a PASS/FAIL and reasoning.
 <img width="1280" height="820" alt="Screenshot 2025-10-11 at 11 01 41 AM" src="https://github.com/user-attachments/assets/f2f7ebc0-c066-4d08-8354-0f56c6640d49" />

 ## Next steps
 1. Move the test prompts to a MongoDB database and use a query to call them in
 2. Move the certifier agents to run externally